ninja7v/Topopt-Comec/README.md

 ## ⚙️Parameters
 ### Dimensions
 The convention used for "dimensions" is classic: (X, Y, Z), but negative values are not accepted.
-The "volume fraction" coresponds to the filling of the domain and is between 0 and 1.
+The "volume fraction" corresponds to the filling of the domain and is between 0 and 1.
 ### ○ Void
 It is possible to impose a "void" area in the domain.
 This last is defined by a "shape" (square or circle), a "radius" which must be positive and a "center".
 To disable this functionality, set the "shape" at -.
 ### → Forces